 How to Build an Owl House

-The owl, subject of myth and legend since ancient times, remains a sage and majestic creature in our psyche.
+The owl, a subject of myth and legend since ancient times, remains a sage and majestic creature in our psyche.
 Its trilling hoot evokes moonlit summer nights and tranquil forests.
 Beyond its mystic image, though, the owl is a vital part of urban and suburban ecosystems.

 Owls are prevalent across much of North America.
 Worldwide, there are more than 200 owl species, and the United States is home to 19 of them.
 According to the National Audubon Society, some owl populations have fallen or are at risk due to destroyed habitat.
 One way to reverse the trend is to create a safe place for owls to raise their young.